slady/prism/README.md

 # prism

-Prism is an ortho linear mechanical keyboard.
+Prism is my idea of the 35% ortholinear mechanical keyboard.

 Have a look at the [Prism layout](layers.md).